 (iv) In the event that the Indemnifying Party is not entitled to assume the defense of the Indemnified Party against such Third Party Claim, the Indemnified Party shall have the right, at the expense of the Indemnifying Party, to defend or prosecute such claim and consent to the entry of any judgment or enter into any settlement with respect to the Third Party Claim in any manner it may reasonably deem appropriate after giving written notice thereof to the Indemnifying Party, and the Indemnified Party may seek prompt reimbursement for any Losses incurred in connection with such judgment or settlement.
 In such case, the Indemnified Party shall conduct the defense of the Third Party Claim actively and diligently, and the Indemnifying Party shall cooperate with the Indemnified Party in such defense and make available to the Indemnified Party, at the Indemnifying Party’s expense, all such witnesses, records, materials and information in the Indemnifying Party’s possession or under the Indemnifying Party’s control relating thereto as is reasonably requested by the Indemnified Party.
 If no settlement of such Third Party Claim is made, the Indemnified Party may seek prompt reimbursement for any Losses arising out of any judgment rendered with respect to such claim.
 Any Losses for which an Indemnified Party is entitled to indemnification hereunder shall be promptly paid as suffered or incurred.

 6.5 Manner of Payment.
-At the Closing, Purchaser shall deposit the Purchase Price in whatever manner and to whatever financial institution as directed by the Seller.
+At the Closing, funds deposited into escrow and the Note shall be released to Seller as directed by the Seller.

 As used in this Agreement, the following terms shall have the meanings set forth or referenced below: